ahmadhuss/laravel-work/README.md

 We can manage products & categories with Admin credentials.

 ### For the local environment:
 I created the additional Seeder class named `UserSeeder.php` for User Model which is located at the `database/seeders/UserSeeder.php` and ignoring the seeding with Model Factories.
-So, In local you can seed that user with this command.
+So, In local you can seed the User Model with this command.
 ```sh
 php artisan db:seed
 ```